EricPedley/flights-mcp-server/README.md

 # Google Flights search

 Search Google Flights from the command line or an MCP client.
 Find cheapest, "best", or time-filtered flights for any route — one-way or round-trip.
+I prefer the CLI but it was zero-cost to ask Claude to keep the MCP around in case I want to use it later for whatever reason.

 ## What it does